In this tutorial + tour, I’ll take you behind-the-scenes of using Use our ClickUp affiliate link! to manage a DIY Home Renovation.

 Oh, I know this has been a pretty technical video.
 So if you’re feeling confused about any of this, please do leave a comment.
 Just let me know what your questions are.
 And while you’re down there, you also see in the description there’s timestamps for this video.
 So if you want to reference this later, feel free to save a particular timestamp so you can jump to that section and kind of just break down one topic at a time.
 All right, back to the video

-Now, next up is ready to do and this is kind of our workaround for not using due dates in this Workspace.
+Now, next up is ready to do and this is kind of our workaround for not using due dates in this In ClickUp, a Workspace is typically the name of your Organi....
 So like I talked about before, due dates were kind of becoming a stressor both for the project and for our relationship, just trying to manage such a large project on our own.

 And so we ended up going with a priority flag method of deciding what to do next.